illinois-ceesd/mirgecom/doc/model/fluid.rst

 The Euler equations for inviscid flows are recovered from the Navier-Stokes system above when the viscous fluxes vanish.
-That is, when $\mathbf{F}^V=0$, we are left with a system of nonlinear equations for a completely inviscid fluid. *MIRGE-Com* provides an Euler operator, with associated utilities functions, for solving flows of this type.
+That is, when $\mathbf{F}^V=0$, we are left with a system of nonlinear equations for a completely inviscid fluid. |mirgecom| provides an Euler operator, with associated utilities functions, for solving flows of this type.
 Inviscid fluxes and utilities are found in :mod:`mirgecom.inviscid`, and the Euler operator for the RHS in :mod:`mirgecom.euler`.